-Along a scenic 8-mile loop, you’ll find many galleries of local potters.
-Because the pottery is handmade, no two pieces are alike.
+Along the scenic 8-mile loop (or Tennessee Heritage Arts & Crafts Trail) of the Great Smoky Arts and Crafts Community, you’ll find many galleries of local painters, basket weavers, wood carvers, quilt sewers, glass blowers, metal sculptors, candle makers, and of course — potters.
+Because the pottery is handmade, no 2 pieces are alike.
 So, no matter how many galleries you visit, you’ll find something different every time.
 Along with being truly beautiful, these pieces are often very functional.
 Many are safe for ovens, dishwashers, or microwaves, so they can be used for everyday tasks.

-While you’re in Gatlinburg, be sure to stop by some of these local galleries and check out their fantastic work.
-You can often watch the artists at work, and you can always browse and buy pieces to make a part of your home.
-Handmade pottery is also a wonderful gift.
-It’s unique, beautiful, and thoughtful.
-Here are just a few of local pottery galleries:
+While you’re in Gatlinburg, be sure to stop by some of these local galleries and check out their fantastic creations.
+You can oftentimes watch the artists at work and can always browse and buy pieces to make a part of your home.
+Handmade pottery is also a wonderful and thoughtful gift for friends and family.
+Here are just a few of the local pottery galleries:

 Smoky Mountain Pottery